The Best Email Marketing Software for Small Businesses

-That’s no easy task, because what makes a company “best” may be different for you than someone else.
+That's no easy task because what makes a company “best” may be different for you than someone else.
 That is why I will offer a few different “bests” based on different criteria such.
-I will also offer a best option that is a cheap, DIY solution, a self-hosted solution and a hosted solution.
+I will also offer the best option, which is a cheap, DIY solution, a self-hosted solution, and a hosted solution.
 I'll explain these terms as we go.

 How to Choose the Best Email Marketing Software for Your Small Business

 As I said above, choosing the best is subjective, but I will attempt to measure the software by: